Drumber/RemoteLight/README.md

 ### Simulator
 RemoteLight comes with a LED strip simulator in which you can test the effects without a WS2811/WS2812 strip.
 However, the effects look a thousand times better with a real LED strip 😉.
 To use the simulator you need to go to the output menu and click on '*Open simulator*' in the upper right corner.
 A new window will open.
 Click on '*Enable*' to activate the simulator.
 Now go back to the output menu and add a new '*RLServer (Raspberry)*' output.
 Enter `localhost` or `127.0.0.1` as hostname / IP and the number of pixels you want to simulate.
+Then click on '*Save*' and activate the output.

 ## Images
 <img src="https://user-images.githubusercontent.com/29163322/67697661-32e26d80-f9a9-11e9-88e2-7f649d96bd36.PNG" width="300"> <img src="https://user-images.githubusercontent.com/29163322/67697662-32e26d80-f9a9-11e9-8863-f4718c65a363.PNG" width="380">